 The Oura ring tracks your HRV during the night which makes it an especially useful tool for tracking your HRV with little extra effort.

 On the left, the Oura app draws your night-time HRV curve, as well as average and max HRV.
 On the right, your long-term HRV trend.

 We’ll cover the basics of heart rate variability in two blog articles.
 This article introduces you to HRV in general.
 You’ll learn:

-An upcoming second article will dig deeper into the science of HRV measurement and explains how and why Oura tracks HRV.
+This second article in the series digs deeper into the science of HRV measurement and explains how and why Oura tracks HRV.

 A healthy heart beat contains healthy irregularities.
 Even if your heart rate is, say, 60 beats per minute, that doesn’t mean that your heart beats once every second – or at one-second intervals like a clock.